lfr/lfr.github.io/fun/_posts/2021-3-10-letting-go-of-the-past.md

 The real world is seemingly made of objects for the most part, so we can understand how **appealing** Object Oriented Programming must have been when it introduced the object as the basic element of a new programming paradigm back in the late fifties.

-But just as Vladik points out, model design has largely transitioned away from describing stuff to composing with smaller abstractions that have little-to-no resemblance to the things they represent and yet still get the job done, but if we're no longer describing stuff, it may be time to revisit the appeal of a programming paradigm that's clearly meant to describe stuff first and foremost.
+But just as Vladik points out, model design has largely transitioned away from describing stuff to composing with smaller abstractions that have little-to-no resemblance to the things they represent and yet still get the job done, but if we're no longer describing stuff, it may be time to revisit the appeal of a programming paradigm that's clearly meant to describe stuff, first and foremost.

-## A critical mind challenges everything
+## A surprisingly simple distinction

-Let's get back to the premise that has made OOP so appealing, that the real world is mostly made of objects.

-Can you think of anything that's not an object?

-Here's a few:

-- Energy
-- Time
-- Money (except bills & coins which are a tiny part of modern money)

-Far from insignificant, these things that aren't objects are very real problems programs often try to solve for.

-Objects are just a metaphor, an abstraction in your model meant to represent something concrete in the real world problem you're trying to solve for.

-## Let's stop naming all the things

 It's fair to say that **OOP** focuses on what **is** while **FP** focuses on what **happens**, and this distinction dramatically influences the problems I mention in the intro.